ns8inc/ns8-magento-module/README.md

 [![Total Downloads](https://poser.pugx.org/ns8/protect-magento/downloads)](//packagist.org/packages/ns8/protect-magento)
 [![Monthly Downloads](https://poser.pugx.org/ns8/protect-magento/d/monthly)](//packagist.org/packages/ns8/protect-magento)

-This is the source code for the NS8 Protect extension for use on the Magento eCommerce platform.
-If you have landed here, you probably want to install Protect from the [Magento Marketplace](https://marketplace.magento.com/ns8-protect-magento.html).

-If you are are a developer or an admin user attempting a manual install of Protect on your Magento 2 instance, you can follow the steps below.
+This is the source code for the NS8 extension for Magento 2.
+Most users can automatically install NS8 through the [Magento Marketplace](https://marketplace.magento.com/ns8-protect-magento.html).
+However, if you are a developer or admin user and would like to manually install NS8 on your Magento 2 instance, you can follow the steps below.

 ## Requirements

-The following items are requirements for using Protect with Magento:
+The system requirements to use NS8 with Magento are:

 - Magento version 2.3.* (all 2.3 versions are supported)
 - PHP 7.1+

+Additionally, you must configure all of Magento’s background task operations to run automatically.

 ## Manual Install